w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - *AP*: in case of partitioning, the system sacrifices consistency (overbooking)
 - *CP*: in case of partitioning, the system sacrifices availability (bookings prevented)

-Theorem interpretation is not trivial
+Theorem interpretation is not trivial.

 - Asymmetric properties: consistency is sacrificed to favor speed at all times, not just when partitioning happens
 - Different application requirements -> different algorithms handle these properties more strictly/loosely

 # Consistency in NoSQL: relaxing CAP

-Consider two users that want to book the same room when a network partition happens
+Consider two users who want to book the same room when a network partition happens.

 **CP**: no one can book (*A is sacrificed*)